 After being played, send a “thank you” message and track the plays

 Unless you are doing an in-person performance, you may never know when you were played!
 Being featured on a show or added to the rotation doesn’t mean anyone at the station will reach out to tell you.
-In fact, it’s more likely you won’t know if your music was played unless you listen to each station or they mention you on the webpages for their shows.
+In fact, it’s more likely you won’t know if your new music was played unless you listen to each radio station or they mention you on the webpages for their shows.
 Either way, create search alerts with your artist name and the name of the songs submitted.
 You can do this with services like Google Alerts.